Rock or Bust: Commercial performance

 Upon its release, Rock or Bust became the sixth most pre-ordered studio album of 2014 on Amazon UK.

-In the US, the album sold 172,000 copies in its first week of release and debuted at #3 on the Billboard 200.
+In the US, the album sold 172,000 copies in its first week of release and debuted at No. 3 on the Billboard 200.
 As of January 2015, it has sold 500,000 copies in the US leading to a Gold certification by the RIAA, the band's 22nd album to reach such status.

-In Canada, it debuted at #1 on the Canadian Albums Chart, selling 31,000 copies in its first week of release.
+In Canada, it debuted at No. 1 on the Canadian Albums Chart, selling 31,000 copies in its first week of release.

 Worldwide, Rock or Bust sold a total of 2.8 million copies in 2014.

 Accolades

 In 2015, the album won a Planet Rock award for Best International Album.

 Also in 2015, it earned AC/DC Echo Award nominations for Album of the Year and Best Rock/Alternative International Group.
 It lost the former to Helene Fischer's Farbenspiel, but won the latter.

 It was nominated at the ARIA Music Awards of 2015 for Best Group, but lost to Tame Impala for Currents.